Devvrat53/Devvrat53/README.md

 <h1 align="left">Devvrat Rajesh Mungekar</h1>

-<h3 align="center">A passionate Software Developer based in Canada🇨🇦</h3>
+<h3 align="center">A passionate Data Scientist in Canada🇨🇦</h3>

 ### About Me
+• Data Scientist in LTIMindtree\
-• MSc in Applied Modelling and Quantitative Analysis: Big Data Analysis from Trent University\
+• M.Sc. in Applied Modelling and Quantitative Analysis: Big Data Analysis from Trent University\
-• BE Computer Science from the University of Mumbai
+• B.E. in Computer Science from the University of Mumbai

 ### How to reach me :
 - 📫 Contact me @: